burnsco/myBlog/src/posts/testing-react.md

 #### cypress.json

-When running `cypress open` for the first time, it creates a bunch of files and folder inside a folder in the root dir called `cypress`.
+When running `cypress open` for the first time, it creates a bunch of files and folders inside a folder in the root dir called `cypress`.
 It also creates a file in the root dir called `cypress.json`.
 That's the configuration file cypress uses.

 Let's add a baseUrl to use in our E2E test: